cloudogu/makefiles/README.md

 ### static-analysis.mk

 This module holds the `static-analysis` target for static code analysis.
 It automatically determines the working environment (local or CI).

+Static analysis is now powered by the official Golang containers in the very same ways as it is done in `build.mk`.
+Any container customizations can be applied in the same way to local static-analysis.

+When running on Jenkins CI and to avoid configuration overhead it is possible to re-use  the same Golang container (that was used to compile the code) and embedd a static analysis stage there.

 ### clean.mk